-Our goal is to create a safe, diverse and inclusive workplace where individuals are valued for their talents, feel free to express themselves and are empowered to reach their fullest potential.
-At December 31, 2021, 33% of the members of our Board of Directors were female and 44% were of diverse nationality or ethnicity.
-Approximately 58% of our workforce was female while ethnic and racial minorities constituted 60% of our workforce at December 31, 2021.
+Our goal is to create a safe, diverse and inclusive workplace where individuals are valued, feel free to express themselves, are empowered to succeed and are able to grow both personally and professionally.
+At December 31, 2022, 33% of the members of our Board of Directors were female and 44% were of diverse nationality or ethnicity.
+Approximately 57% of our workforce was female.